Guided by Leaders with the Capacity to Translate Vision into Reality

 President & Co-Founder

-Jon Adkins is a pioneer in the development and commercialization of live biotherapeutic products.
-He co-founded XenoTherapeutics in 2016 and serves as its President and member of the board of directors.
-Jon and his team have built a highly effective clinical-stage, regenerative medicine company developing new biotherapies from genetically engineered animals.
+Jon Adkins is a dedicated leader in the development and commercialization of live biotherapeutic products.
+In 2016, he co-founded XenoTherapeutics and currently serves as its President and board member.
+Jon and his team have worked tirelessly to build a highly effective clinical-stage, regenerative medicine company developing new biotherapies from genetically engineered animals.

 Under Mr. Adkins’ leadership, the XenoTherapeutics team has successfully translated the first live biotherapeutic skin xenotransplant from theory to therapeutic reality.
 Today, Jon continues to lead the clinical evaluation of realSKIN® and realNERVE™ while managing the financing and logistical operations that support the research and development efforts at XenoTherapeutics.
 He has provided a crucial role in the company’s regulatory strategy, and expansion of its intellectual property portfolio and led its business development operations with both hospitals and industry partners.